corticon/corticon-on-marklogic/Trade Data Settlement/README.md

 *   **Corticon.js Studio 2.3 or higher** (to view the rules, or to re-bundle the decision service)
 *   A command-line tool capable of making HTTP requests, such as **cURL**.

+---

+## Before You Start

+- Ensure MarkLogic 12 is running and you have admin credentials.
+- Verify `gradle -v` works and `gradle.properties` has the right host/port/user/pass (default REST port `8004`).
+- Confirm `src/main/ml-modules/ext/decisionServiceBundle.js` exists (compiled Corticon service).

 ### 1. Configure Your MarkLogic Connection

 Before deploying, you need to set your MarkLogic connection details.